Evidence Level

 16 healthy older adults.
 Crossover design.

 Modest changes in some biomarkers but the larger DHEA-and-aging research program has produced disappointing results overall.
-Multiple subsequent trials in older adults found that DHEA does NOT reliably improve cognition, well-being, body composition, or 'youth markers' — challenging the popular framing of DHEA as an anti-aging supplement.
+Multiple subsequent trials in older adults found that DHEA does not reliably improve cognition, well-being, body composition, or 'youth markers' — challenging the popular framing of DHEA as an anti-aging supplement.
 Modern view: DHEA replacement may be reasonable for documented adrenal insufficiency or symptomatic age-related deficiency, but routine use for vague 'anti-aging' claims is not evidence-supported.

 6